 It is straightforward to check that in this context, maps of Galois modules send crystalline classes to crystalline classes, so these inclusions induce inclusions like so.

-where $V_p(E)=T_p(E)\otimes \Q_p$ is the $\Q_p$-Tate module of $E=\cE\otimes \Q$.
-As in the statement of theorem 1.3, we assume that $\cE(\Z)$ has rank zero\footnote{To avoid misunderstanding, we remind the reader that $\cE$ refers to the compact curve, so that $\cE(\Z)=E(\Q)$, where $E$ is the generic fiber of $\cE$.
-That is, what we write as $\cE(\Z)$ is what is usually called the rational points of $E$, while our $\cX(\Z)$ is sometimes confusingly referred to as the integral points of $E$. } and that $\Sha_E[p^{\infty}] < \infty$, then $\Sel^2(\Xx)$ is contained in the image of $\theta_f$.
+\segment{6_20}{Lemma} If we assume, as in theorem \ref{11_a}, that $\cE(\Z)$ has rank zero\footnote{To avoid misunderstanding, we remind the reader that $\cE$ refers to the compact curve, so that $\cE(\Z)=E(\Q)$, where $E$ is the generic fiber of $\cE$.
+That is, what we write as $\cE(\Z)$ is what is usually called the rational points of $E$, while our $\cX(\Z)$ is sometimes confusingly referred to as the integral points of $E$.} and that $\Sha_E[p^{\infty}] < \infty$, then $\Sel^2(\Xx)$ is contained in the image of $\theta_f$.